Diversity and Inclusion

-In discussing statistics, we want to apologise for any terminology used that may cause offence.
+As part of our desire to work effectively with and for people with lived experience of racism, the ENO have comprehensively reviewed the language we use.
 As we seek to broaden our diversity and inclusion strategy we are keen to learn more about how this can be engrained not just in the physical representation in our company, but also in our language.
-We currently use the phrase BAME to refer to Black, Asian and Minority Ethnic groups.
-We understand that some take issue with the use of this term but we hope that any mistakes in our communication around diversity and inclusion can be seen in the context of a sincere intention to do better.
+Therefore as we continue to work to be any ally for all those who experience racism, we will continuously review the preferred terms of reference for people in the UK.
+We hope that any mistakes in our communication around diversity and inclusion can be seen in the context of a sincere intention to do better.

 We are proud that in recent years we have made some headway in terms of representation amongst our workforce.
-We aim to be in line with the diverse makeup of the United Kingdom with a minimum of 13% employees of an ethnic background, but are also conscious of the increased diversity level of 43% in our theatre’s home city of London.
+We aim to be in line with the diverse makeup of the United Kingdom with a minimum of 13% ethnically diverse employees, but are also conscious of the increased diversity level of 43% in our theatre’s home city of London.

 ‘Stars sparkled in the evening air’ from Verdi’s Luisa Miller, performed by David Junghoon Kim

-20% of ENO’s principal freelance performers in our last season were from BAME backgrounds and we are committed to ensuring this level of representation on stage is maintained whenever possible.
+20% of ENO’s principal freelance performers in our last season were people who are ethnically diverse and we are committed to ensuring this level of representation on stage is maintained whenever possible.

-13% of our chorus is similarly represented and 16% of our Board – to be transparent, that is 2 out of 12 people.
+13% of our Chorus is similarly represented and 16% of our Board – to be transparent, that is two out of 12 people.

-Only one person on our Management Team is BAME which must be rectified.
+Representation on our Management Team is poor with only one person who is ethnically diverse, which must be rectified.
 We have made strides but clearly we need to go further.

-Already existing programmes include a paid mentoring programme for five BAME directors every year who work closely with more established directors.
+Already existing programmes include a paid mentoring programme for five people who are ethnically diverse every year who work closely with more established directors.

 This provides opportunities to learn about main scale opera, develop skills and make the relationships that can support individual career progression.

-We announced earlier this year that we will be hiring five BAME members of the orchestra from the beginning of our new season and have been delighted that we have had more than fifty applicants for the positions.
+We announced earlier this year that we will be hiring five members of the orchestra who are ethnically diverse from the beginning of our new season and have been delighted that we have had more than fifty applicants for the positions.

-This is particularly important as we have no BAME representation in our orchestra at the present time.
+This is particularly important as we have no representation in our orchestra at the present time.

-Last year we launched our ENO Chorus Fellowship for BAME Singers, resulting in 4 new singers joining our chorus for our past season and also introduced a mentoring scheme for aspiring critics to encourage more diverse voices into the industry, and to counteract the predominately white, male voices who currently act as gatekeepers to the art form.
+Last year we launched our ENO Chorus Fellowship for people who are ethnically diverse, resulting in four new singers joining our chorus for our past season.
+We also introduced a mentoring scheme for aspiring critics to encourage more diverse voices into the industry, and to counteract the predominately white, male voices who currently act as gatekeepers to the art form.

-More than 50% of the participants last season were female, with a similar percentage from a Black, Asian or Minority Ethnic background.
+More than 50% of the participants last season were female, with a similar percentage from an ethnically diverse background.

 We screen auditions so that those auditioning for roles are completely anonymized to the casting panel – they perform behind a screen, walk on a carpet, do not talk and do not have their gender, age, sexuality, ethnicity or physical ability status on any application form.

-We extend this to other roles within ENO – a screened application process removes an applicant’s name, age, qualifications and gender.
+We extend this to other roles within ENO – a screened application process removes an applicant’s name, age, education institutions and gender.
 We believe this allows candidates to relay their values and approach to a position above all else.

 We will continue to commit to diverse and inclusive casting on stage.